 Heather Neel, now Heather Carr, frequently posts pics to social media, namely Instagram, of her and Derek, as well as their children.

 Derek Carr’s Kids

-Derek Carr and Heather Neel have three sons, all of who’s name start with the letter D, naturally.
+Derek Carr and Heather Neel have three sons and one daughter.
+All of the boys’ names start with D, naturally.